dotnet/docs-aspire/docs/logging/nats-component.md

 ### Use inline delegates

-Also you can pass the `Action<NatsClientSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:
+Pass the `Action<NatsClientSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:

 ```csharp
 builder.AddNatsClient("nats", settings => settings.HealthChecks = false);